 Gradients aren’t new but will certainly be making an appearance in this year’s web design trends.
 The most popular is still the 2 tone gradient.
 The gradient type is completely up to you; it can be linear or radial, Both are awesome and make a powerful twist to the standard image overlay or background.

 Web browsers handle animations a lot better than they have in the past.
 Animations used to be distracting but 2018 will bring in subtle, effective animation to highlight and enhance user experience.
 Expect to see a lot of scroll triggered animations and animated logos/icons.

 Everyone loves beautifully placed typography, it’s hard not too.
 It is known for being able to create personality, express emotion and set an atmosphere.
 As technology continues to develop, brands are expected to push the limits of typography further than ever before.
-Users should expect to see more clean, hand rendered typography that works hand in hand with parallax and scrolling web pages.
+Users should expect to see cleaner, hand-rendered typography that works hand in hand with parallax and scrolling web pages.

-77% of people with texting capabilities are millennials and it is rumoured that we have a more positive perception of a company that offers a text capability as a contact means.
+77% of people with texting capabilities are millennials and it is rumored that we have a more positive perception of a company that offers a text capability as a contact means.

 2018 is definitely the year for brands to start stepping out their comfort zone colour wise.
-In the past, brands have tended to stick with web safe colours, although as technology advances, we predict reproduction of super rich colours.
+In the past, brands have tended to stick with web safe colours, although as technology advances, we predict the reproduction of super-rich colours.
 The use of bolder colours in design will actively attract the user’s attention.
-Expect to see brands be creative with colour according to their identity, startups in particular will utilize vibrance in the hope of gaining more attention.
+Expect to see brands be creative with colour according to their identity, startups, in particular, will utilize vibrance in the hope of gaining more attention.

 The broken layout trend allows for more creativity in website design and can help create focal points.
 Designers are stepping out their comfort zone for the better with this trend, the standard boxy websites are a thing of the past and can limit creativity.